coderrio/Coderr.Documentation/docs/client/libraries/aspnet-mvc5/install.md

 ## More information

-The ASP.NET library also includes custom error pages and other goodies.
+The MVC library also includes custom error pages and other goodies.

 Want to dig deeper?
 Read the [ASP.NET Mvc5 client documentation](index.md) or how you can [report errors](../../gettingstarted.md)